Carson Allen: Early days and TraceMyVeins (2004–2005)

 Carson attended Billings West High School and graduated in 2005.
 During his time there, he joined his first band at age 14.
 Since then he has been in numerous bands, playing different types of music.
 Carson Allen had started his own post-hardcore band titled "TraceMyVeins" after leaving previous band "Apathy Drowns Desire" after releasing the EP Farewell Edgewood.
 The band released two songs that were to be their singles titled "I Wish I Knew How to Quit You" and "This Is What You Get for Helping People?".
 After realizing the band wasn't getting anywhere, Allen decided to quit to join "Devilyn Alaska" and then eventually On the Last Day.

 On the Last Day (2007–2009)

 Before joining On the Last Day, Allen had recorded some songs with Devilyn Alaska.
 When Geoff Walker was removed the band, On the Last Day, in May 2007, Allen had been announced as their new vocalist.
 On February 13, 2008, On the Last Day left their record label of Victory Records.
 On the Last Day then released their second EP called Make It Mean Something, which was released through Torque Records.
 The album charted at number 3 on the west coast Billboard Heatseekers chart.

-On September 2, 2009, On the Last Day announced they were no longer together and were on an "indefinite hiatus".